Diversity Debt: How Much Does Your Startup Have?

 If you don’t believe a homogenous team is beneficial for the future of your company, start early — even when it doesn’t feel urgent.
 Homogeneity becomes harder to change as your company grows.
 Small culture and process changes can make big differences over time.

 Stage: Founders only, < 4 employees

 Under four people, it’s hard to find realistic ways to hire minorities, women, LGBT folks if you don’t already have them in your immediate network.
 Depending on your funding, it may not be justifiable from an economic perspective either to expend extra effort to source, vet, and convince people to join these already difficult to fill roles.
 This is why it’s an advantage to have a diverse founding team.
 Besides the network effects and attracting diverse candidates, the benefits of having a diverse team is experienced early on.
-The main reason 500 Startups is so gender-balanced is that Dave McClure co-founded the firm with Christine Tsai.
 These values trickle down.
 However, finding the right co-founder is like finding the right spouse, so unless you have a diverse network to begin with, this isn’t possible or likely for most people today.